childmindresearch/wristpy/docs/wristpy_tutorial.md

 ```
 ![Example of plotting physical activity levels from csv](phys_levels_example1.png)

-It is also possible to do some analysis on these output variables, for example, if we ant to find the percent of time spent inactive, or in light, moderate, or vigorous physical activity:
+It is also possible to do some analysis on these output variables, for example, if we want to find the percent of time spent inactive, or in light, moderate, or vigorous physical activity:

 ```python
 inactivity_count = sum(output_results['physical_activity_levels'] == 0)